elhamatokhi/Capstone/README.md

 - 💰 Payment Simulation: Fake payment success page for fee-based services
 - 🔍 Search & Filter: By name, request ID, status, service type, and date
 - 🔔 Notifications: Citizens notified when request status changes
-- 📊 Reports & Statistics: Admins can view request counts, approvals/rejections, and fees collected
+- 📊 Reports & Statistics: Admins can view request counts,and approvals/rejections
 - 🏢 Multi-department support: Each department sees only its requests; admin sees all
 - 🌐 Responsive design using EJS templates and Tailwind CSS